rsait/FC-DF/README.md

 Rscript example2.R
 ```

-## Docker container for reproducibility
+## Docker image for reproducibility

-A docker container for testing reproducibility of the results presented in the paper is hosted in DockerHub.
+A docker image for testing reproducibility of the results presented in the paper is hosted in DockerHub.

 To download it: